namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/22/24
+- Continuing on that work today
+- Will likely pull 1746 for the font size changes afterwards

 ### 3/21/24
-- 2264 is ready for PR
+- Wrapped up 2264
-- Pulling in 2530 - adding readonly view to completed assessments
+- Then started working on 2530 - adding readonly view for completed assessments

 ### 3/20/24
 - Completed the last integration bug - 2583